LenDu/hello-world/README.md

 # hello-world
-It is just a test repository
+It is just a test repository <br>
+Update made in master branch while readme-edits branch is opening